 Where on Earth is Patagonia?

-Before detailing the skiing options in the region, first we must define the geographical area that is Patagonia today.
+Before detailing the resorts and backcountry skiing options in the region, first we must define the geographical area that is Patagonia today.

 With a surface area of approximately 800.000 square kilometers, Patagonia extends south of the Colorado river from 37° latitude south in Argentina; and from the city of Puerto Montt 42° south in Chile.